 Brethren, know that we have made trial of the faithfulness of our gracious Master, according to His promise, and that in

-| The bodies formed in Switzerland.
+¦ The bodies formed in Switzerland.

-| Setting Congregationalism aside, there is no difference between the principles put forward by these gentlemen and those of Mr. Rochat.
+¦ Setting congregationalism aside, there is no difference between the principles put forward by these gentlemen and those of Mr. Rochat.
 That which the anonymous author and Mr. Merle said has been said by Mr. Rochat, only with less pretension.
-See Mr. Rochat&#8217;s tract entitled, &#8220;Answer to the Anonymous Author&#8217;s Tract, etc.&#8221; page 14-18.
+See Mr. Rochat's tract entitled, "Answer to the Anonymous Author's Tract, etc." page 14-18.

 {220}